-Proposals should plan their activities opting for the financial support to third parties in order to provide financial support to practitioners (critical infrastructure operator, government authority responsible for infrastructure resilience, national authority responsible for overseeing critical infrastructure operators, or civil protection authority) for expanding the proposed work in terms of additional user groups, complementary assessments, technology-or methodology-testing activities and/or to SMEs as additional solution providers in line with the conditions set out in Part B of the General Annexes.
-Consortium will define the selection process of the third parties for which financial support will be granted.
+Proposals should plan their activities opting for the financial support to third parties in order to provide financial support to practitioners (critical infrastructure operator, government authority responsible for infrastructure resilience, national authority responsible for overseeing critical infrastructure operators, or civil protection authority) for expanding the proposed work in terms of additional user groups, complementary assessments, technology-or methodology-testing activities and/or to SMEs as additional solution providers.
 From 10% up to 30% of the EU funding requested by the proposal may be allocated to the purpose of financial support to third parties.